Last Updated on

 Some people believe that the physical movements during sexual intercourse tend to trigger labour, while others believe it is the emotional release experienced during the act.
 There are many theories that seem to explain the reasons behind it.

 The woman’s cervix is a major point of consideration when it comes to labour.
-Once it is ripe, the time for labour seems to be near.
-The sperms contain prostaglandins.
+Sperm contains prostaglandins.
 These are substances that resemble a hormone.
 Women tend to release it during sex as well.
 When these come in contact with the cervix, they accelerate the ripening process, which helps in triggering labour.
 Many medications that are used to artificially induce labour also make use of prostaglandins that are manufactured synthetically.

-The act of sex includes a lot of titillation and stimulation of different areas of the body.
+The act of sex includes stimulation of different areas of the body.
 This is what leads to a pleasurable feeling and, at times, an orgasm in the woman as well.
-When the human body experiences pleasure, it releases oxytocin within the body.
+When the human body experiences a pleasure, it releases oxytocin within the body.
 In a pregnant woman, high levels of oxytocin can cause contractions of the uterus to set in and rapidly accelerate labour.
 These contractions are also triggered artificially by using Pitocin, which is nothing but oxytocin manufactured in the lab.

 Having sex at any point in pregnancy will not induce labour all of a sudden.
 If your pregnancy is normal and free of any complications or risks of premature labour, then having sex or experiencing orgasm will trigger labour only if you have completed the full term of your pregnancy or are past your due date.